API poller authentication and authorization

-Most REST APIs use forms of authorization and authentication to check the validity of requests and securing available data.
+Many REST APIs use some type of authorization and/or authentication mechanisms to check the validity of requests and to secure stored data.

 Supported authorization types for SAM API pollers include:

-- No Authorization: No user names, passwords, or credentials are required for free, public APIs, also known as open APIs.
-For example, iTunes Search is an open API (© 2020 Apple Inc., available at affiliate.itunes.apple.com, obtained on September 1, 2020).
+No Authorization: No user names, passwords, or credentials are required for free, public APIs, also called open APIs.
+For example, iTunes Search is an open API (© 2020 Apple Inc., available at performance-partners.apple.com).

-- OAuth 2.0: Uses access tokens that the API server passes to an authentication server to grant access via public and private keys.
-To learn about Grant Type, Tenant ID, and other OAuth terms, see the next section, API credentials.
+OAuth 2.0: Uses access tokens that the API server passes to an authentication server to grant access via public and private keys.
+Note the following details about OAuth 2.0:

 Authorization: <Key> <Value>).
 Some APIs require both a public and private key -- the public key is usually included in the request, and the private key is treated like a password.

-Starting in SAM 2020.2.1, you can chain multiple API requests to save a value from one request for use in subsequent requests, including authorization and authentication data.
-This can be useful for APIs that involve tokens, sessions, or endpoint discovery.
+You can chain multiple API requests to save a value from one request for use in subsequent requests, including authorization and authentication data.
+This is useful for APIs that involve tokens, sessions, or endpoint discovery.